Product Requirements Documents are one of the key documents that product managers use to communicate what they are building and why.

 Get Figma’s PRD template: [Coda]

-Figma’s Product Requirements Document template Figma’s PRD template is a clean, comprehensive option, which elegantly incorporates features from Coda to supercharge it, such as Figma designs, tables and checklists.
-This is a great place to start if your team is already using Coda, as you’ll easily be able to link to team members and other documentation.
+Figma’s PRD template is a clean, comprehensive option, which elegantly incorporates features from Coda to supercharge it, such as Figma designs, tables and checklists.

 2. Lenny Rachitsky’s PRD template